Boyquotes/GameOff2022-1/game-design-document.md

  - Pete, head of the Phoenix Foundation
  - MacCliché, agent
  - Dr. Raine C. Adamson, the bad guy
- - Some other ba guys, mainly guards securing the secret hideout
+ - Some other bad guys, mainly guards securing the secret hideout

 ### d) Weapons & Items